jessepav/lacygoill-wiki-backup/tmux/tmux.md

     └ path to the server socket

 ##
-## What's the global environment of the tmux server?
+## What are the global environment of the tmux server, and the environment local to a tmux session?

-A set of environment  variables which will be passed to  each process started by the tmux server (which is typically a shell, but not necessarily).
+Two sets of  environment variables which will be passed  to each process started by the tmux server (which is typically a shell, but not necessarily).

-### How is it initialized?
+### How are they initialized?

-Tmux copies the environment of the shell from where it's started.
+For the global environment, tmux copies  the environment of the shell from where it's started.

+For  the local  environment,  tmux copies  the variables  listed  in the  option `'update-environment'`, with  the values they  had in  the shell from  which the tmux client was started.

-### How to read what it currently contains?
+### How to read what they currently contain?

+For the global environment:

     $ tmux show-options -g

+For the local environment:

+    $ tmux show-options

+#### In the local environment of my session, some variables are prefixed with a minus sign.
+What does it mean?

+It means that tmux will remove the variables from the environment of any process it will start in this session.

+##### When does tmux prefix a variable with such a sign?

+When it's  listed in  `'update-environment'`, but  is absent  in the  shell from which the tmux client was started.

+###
 ### ?

 How to add an environment variable into it?